 AMDA and Rose Charities

-AMDA and Rose Charities have a history of close cooperation which continues to this day.
-AMDA is one of the world’s great emergency relief organizations, having carried out over 100 emergency relief missions across the globe.
-Its AMDA Canada chapter works closely with Rose Charities Canada to pool emergency-relief resources and gather materials for emergency relief.
+AMDA and Rose Charities have a history of close cooperation.
+AMDA is one of the world’s major emergency relief organizations, having carried out over 100 missions across the globe.
+The AMDA Canada chapter works closely with Rose Charities Canada to pool emergency-relief resources and gather materials for emergency relief.

 Both AMDA and Rose Charities were founded from initiatives in Cambodia.
 One of the originators of Rose Charities was an AMDA member, working initially on an AMDA project to provide health facilities for returning refugees and later returning to found AMDA Cambodia (1992), then Project IRIS (1995) and finally Rose Charities (1997).